junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Or the poor may farm small plots of borrowed land, while the owners take a big share of the harvest. **The problem of hunger and poor nutrition will never be completely solved until people learn to share with each other fairly.**

-But there are many things people can do to eat better at low cost—and by eating well gain strength to stand up for their rights.
+But there are many things people can do to eat better at low cost, and by eating well gain strength to stand up for their rights.
 On pages w13 and w14 of “Words to the Village Health Worker” are several suggestions for increasing food production.

 These include improved use of land through **rotating crops, contour ditches, and irrigation;** also ideas for **breeding fish, beekeeping, grain storage,** and **family gardens.** If the whole village or a group of families works together on some of these things, a lot can be done to improve nutrition.